find-arka/gloo-mesh-notes/installation-notes/using-argocd/solo/multi-cluster/README.md

 }}'
 ```

-### pre-req license creation
+### pre-req license creation and secrets for relay

-We are manually creating the K8s Secret with the Gloo Mesh license keys here.
+- We are manually creating the K8s Secret with the Gloo Mesh license keys here.
 This can be done in different ways.
 One of the alternate ways is to [use external-secrets operator to pre-create the license Secret](https://github.com/find-arka/gloo-mesh-notes/blob/main/custom-integration-notes/external-secrets/aws-secrets-manager/README.md).

 ```bash
 kubectl create namespace gloo-mesh